keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/read-code-of-bevy.md

 First, `App` struct provided by Bevy is initialized with `App::new()`.
 Then, some resources like `AmbientLight`, `DirectionalLightShadowMap` are initialized.
 Next, `DefaultPlugins` is added.
 It includes some functionality like window management by [winit](https://github.com/rust-windowing/winit).
 Additionally, some `systems` are added through `App::add_systems` function.
 In this step, some functions are added as system, also these are related to schedule.
 In this example, `Startup` is added as schedule label.
 This means this system will be invoked at `Startup` order on schedule of Bevy.
+Also `Update` works similar to the `Startup` process.

 ## Deep dive into code